alexzucca90/EFTCAMB-mods/README.md

  The DE density can assume several forms, we are mostly focused on a non-Bayesian reconstruction of the DE density,

  ## Sampling the X(a)
  To study the implications of the reconstructed Dark Energy (fractional) density X(a) it is useful to sample through the allowed X(a) distribution.
+ The reconstruction of the dark energy density is provided in two files (see `params_EFT.ini`)
+ - `xDE_means_filename` which contains the  means of the reconstructed Dark Energy density
+ - `xDE_covmat_filename` which contains the  covariance matrix of the reconstructed Dark Energy density

+ We assume that the DE reconstruction is performed on a number of bins specified by `xDE_n_bins`.

-This is handled by the module contained in
+ Drawing the sample of the DE density his is handled by the module contained in
  - `12_EFT_sampler.f90`

  and is driven by the sampling drivers
  - `xDE_sampler.f90` - the standard CAMB version
  - `xDE_sampler_sources.f90` - for CAMB sources

 ### Installing (need to be updated)

 I assume that your EFTCAMB directory is EFTCAMB/